ChildMindInstitute/biblio-reader/biblio_reader/README.md

 * Author relationship dictionary generator
 * Statistics and impacts printer

-These utilities are independent and useful for various reasons throughout the project
+These utilities are independent and useful throughout the project

 ## pdf_utils.py